hibridon/hibridon/docs/Continuous-Integration.md

 | Linux    | Debian 12  | Release    | gfortran 12.2      | OpenBLAS 0.3.21     |
 | Linux    | Debian 12  | Release    | Intel ifx 2024.2.1 | Intel MKL 2024.2.1  |

 Tow tests suites are executed for the continuous integration:
-- `Full CI`: Tests from the coverage suite are executed.
+- `Main CI`: Tests from the coverage suite are executed.
 Theses tests are built to be fast to execute and cover most of the Hibridon source code (see the [code coverage](https://github.com/hibridon/hibridon/discussions/215) discussion).
-- `Long CI`: All the tests are executed.
+- `Full CI`: All the tests are executed.